apecloud/kubeblocks/docs/user_docs/installation/deploy_playground.md

   dbctl playground destroy

 --------------------------------------------------------------------
-To view this guide next time:         opencli playground guide To get more help information:         opencli help
+To view this guide next time:         dbctl playground guide To get more help information:         dbctl help
-To login to remote host:              ssh -i ~/.opendbaas/ssh/id_rsa ec2-user@54.222.159.218 Use "dbctl [command] --help" for more information about a command.
+To login to remote host:              ssh -i ~/.kubeblocks/ssh/id_rsa ec2-user@54.222.159.218 Use "dbctl [command] --help" for more information about a command.
 ```